Asthma

 Your Guide to Managing Asthma (printable PDF)

 We created this guide to help you know more about managing a child’s asthma.
-Learn about causes, triggers, symptoms, treatment, and more.
+Learn about how asthma is diagnosed, the different levels of asthma, asthma in infants and children, causes and triggers, what happens during an asthma episode, symptoms and treatment, different types of asthma medicine, and managing asthma.

 Nebulizers for the Treatment of Asthma (printable PDF)